Muts256/SIEM_Wazuh/README.md

     - To enhance the analyst's practical skills using SIEM- Wazuh.
     - Installation and configuration of Wazuh
     - Monitor file integrity (FIM) for any modification
-    - Document findings see pdf above
+    - Document findings, see Wazuh Documentation PDF above.

+  Lessons Learned
+    - Installation  of Wazuh, configuration of the rules
+    - Configuration to monitor file modification
+    - Installing agents on client devices

 <h2> 🤳 Connect with me:</h2>